U.S. Tax Responsibilities for Non-Resident E-Commerce Sellers

 There are three levels to consider.
 This is a complex subject that requires consulting with a tax professional(s):

-Your company has no connections to any U.S. suppliers, and orders are fulfilled by you outside the U.S., with no U.S. employees, services , assets, or offices.
+Your company has no connections to any U.S. suppliers, with no U.S. employees, services , assets, or offices.

 Your company uses U.S. suppliers or logistics (Fulfilled by Amazon- FBA) but has no U.S. employees.
 You MAY be deemed "engaged in a U.S. trade or business" and therefore have generated "effectively connected income."
 Most non-residents do NOT have U.S. employees or an office*, but they also mistakenly believe they are off the hook for U.S. taxes because they have no dependent agents.
 But there is more involved in the overall analysis is recommended.
 This area is where you will obtain different opinions based upon who is filing the U.S. returns and will represent you in case of an IRS audit three years down the road. *Amazon sellers who are also using Shopify and seeking to set up a legitimate U.S. bank account for Shopify Payments or Stripe may inadvertently create a U.S. office by meeting certain bank requirements, such as providing a physical business address, lease agreement, and utility bill.
 This could lead to the unintended consequence of establishing a U.S. trade or business (USTOB), which may trigger Effectively Connected Income (ECI) obligations and subject the seller to U.S. taxes.
 The need for a non-CMRA (Commercial Mail Receiving Agency) address emphasizes the requirement for a physical presence, which could inadvertently signal a more substantial business activity in the U.S. than anticipated.